jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 === Force fields : the ultimate interface
 //
 Fundamentally speaking, the energy of a molecule is defined by the relative positioning of the orbitals in a molecule.
-Because these QM computations are expensive to run, attempting to model the movement of the atoms for molecules like large proteins becomes inconceivable.
+Because these QM computations are expensive to run, attempting to model the movement of the atoms for molecules like large proteins becomes nearly inconceivable.
 However, by abstracting atomic properties to classical mechanics concepts, we are able to reduce the expensiveness of the calculations.

 In our lab, we employ the AMBER software package to run calculations where we simulate the behaviour of the molecules we want to study.
-To encapsulate the essence of a standard Molecular Dynamics (MD) simulation, a set of molecules are spawned inside a virtually limitless box where they are 'free' to roam about.
+To encapsulate the essence of a standard molecular dynamics (MD) simulation, a set of molecules are spawned inside a virtually limitless box where they are 'free' to roam about.
 The properties of the molecules are defined by the _force field_, which tells us how the molecules are allowed to behave, and most important, restricts unfavoured behaviour.
 Every MM software package, like AMBER (@eq-AMBER), has a specific implementation of a force field.

 //The quantum mechanical section makes the reader understand that the energy of a molecular system is defined by the position of the nuclei, to which the electrons will accomodate for an optimal position in space.
 We know that molecules are dynamic in nature, but trying to log the movement of a large set of atoms - like a protein - through QM would be nearly impossible as these calculations are incredibly resource intensive.